What does Tummy Time look like by age?

 By 2 months, baby should be lifting their head higher and tolerating more frequent floor-based Tummy Time to build strength and prevent flat spots.

-Does Tummy Time several times a day (5-10 sessions!) without becoming upset
+Spends at least one minute in Tummy Time several times a day (5-10 sessions) without becoming upset

-Spends at least 15-30 minutes total of Tummy Time per day by 2 months of age
+Spends at least 15-30 minutes of Tummy Time on the floor per day by 2 months of age

 Do you notice a consistent head tilt on one side or the other?
 Favoring one side may be a possible sign of positional torticollis.

-💡 Parent Tip: Switch which end of the crib baby sleeps in.
+💡 Parent Tip: Do the Baby 180°!
+Switch which direction of the crib Baby sleeps in.
 They’ll naturally turn their head to find you!
+Encourage head turning to both sides during Tummy Time by changing the placement of a toy or moving the toy from side to side.

 At 3 Months